IAmSSH/SwaggerAlert/README.md

 Hi Beautiful People! 👋😊

-**SwaggerAlert** works on top of SwaggerUI.
+**SwaggerNotifier** works on top of SwaggerUI.
 SwaggerUI is used to generate documentation for APIs through annotations.

 By default, SwaggerUI displays a list of APIs that are currently available.
 Therefore, there is no way for us to know which of them were deployed recently and which are the old ones.

-SwaggerAlert addresses this issue by adding the text `NEW!!!` besides newly created API services.
+SwaggerNotifier addresses this issue by adding the text `NEW!!!` besides newly created API services.

 Here is how it works: